sajibcse68/MyDailyLearn/payment-gateway/stripe.md

 - Create: [Creating a PaymentIntent](https://stripe.com/docs/payments/payment-intents/creating-payment-intents) at the beginning of a checkout flow lets you track all the attempts to pay for an order.
 - Confirm: Confirming a PaymentIntent will attempt to take the payment through the entire payment process.
 You can confirm a PaymentIntent either on your server with [confirm](https://stripe.com/docs/api/payment_intents/confirm) or on the client with Stripe.js and the mobile SDKs.

+#### Merchant Initiated Transactions

+Payments made with saved cards when the customer is not present in the checkout flow (sometimes called `“off-session”`) may qualify as merchant-initiated transactions.
+These payments technically fall outside the scope of SCA.
+In practice, marking a payment as a “merchant-initiated transaction” will be similar to requesting an exemption.
+And like any other exemption, it will still be up to the bank to decide whether authentication is needed for the transaction.

+To use **merchant-initiated transactions**, you will need to `authenticate the card` either when it’s being `saved` or on the `first payment`.
+Finally, you will need to get an agreement from the customer (also referred to as a `“mandate”`), in order to charge their card at a later point.